acim/update-tools/README.md

 Just copy wished utility to some of the directories in your $PATH (i.e. /usr/local/bin) and run it.

 All binaries will be downloaded to /usr/local/bin.
-Binaries compiled by Go, i.e. hcloud and kind, will be placed in $GOPATH/bin.
+Binaries compiled by Go, i.e. hcloud, kind and kustomize, will be placed in $GOPATH/bin.

 ## Requirements